General Session & Special Event Highlights

 Figuring Out Your Future - Facilitated by Chelsea Williams and Peter Bielagus

 Living With or Leading Those You Dislike - Facilitated by Michael Miller and Jennifer Yawson

 When Procrastination Overrides Purpose - Facilitated by Dr. Lucy Croft and Melissa Ruiz

-Implementing Leadership Initiatives - FOR PROFESSIONALS ONLY - Facilitated by Dr. Corey Seemiller, Dr. David Rosch, Dr. Kathy Guthrie and Dr. Sadhana Hall
+Implementing Leadership Initiatives - FOR PROFESSIONALS ONLY - Facilitated by Dr. Corey Seemiller, Dr. David Rosch, Dr. Kathy Guthrie and Ms. Sadhana Hall